MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-product-hierarchy.md

 ---
 # required metadata

-title: Create a new Commerce product hierarchy
+title: Create a new product hierarchy
-description: This topic describes how to create a new Commerce product hierarchy in Microsoft Dynamics 365 Commerce.
+description: This topic describes how to create a new product hierarchy in Microsoft Dynamics 365 Commerce.
 author: samjarawan
 manager: annbe
 ms.date: 01/27/2020